rinne/node-tr-apisrv/README.md

 | `urlParams` | Parsed query parameters (unless suppressed).
 Arrays are preserved when the query repeats a key. |
 | `bodyParams` | Parsed request body, when provided. |

+During `authCallback`, the server has not parsed any parameters.
+At that point `request.params`, `request.pathParams`, `request.urlParams`, and `request.bodyParams` are all `undefined`.
+They are populated only after authentication succeeds and before the handler runs.

 All parameter collections are plain objects (or arrays for multi-segment captures).
 Parameters are merged in the following order: body → query string → path.
 Later sources override earlier ones in `request.params`.
 When this occurs,